arcan1s/ahriman/docs/architecture.rst

 Web application.
 It is important that this package is isolated from any other to allow it to be optional feature (i.e. dependencies which are required by the package are optional).

 * ``ahriman.web.middlewares`` provides middlewares for request handlers.
+* ``ahriman.web.schemas`` provides schemas (actually copy paste from dataclasses) used by swagger documentation.
 * ``ahriman.web.views`` contains web views derived from aiohttp view class.
+* ``ahriman.web.apispec`` provides generators for swagger documentation.
+* ``ahriman.web.cors`` contains helpers for cross origin resource sharing middlewares.
 * ``ahriman.web.routes`` creates routes for web application.
 * ``ahriman.web.web`` provides main web application functions (e.g. start, initialization).

 Application run
 ---------------

-* Parse command line arguments, find command and related handler which is set by parser.
+#.
+Parse command line arguments, find command and related handler which is set by parser.
-* Call ``Handler.execute`` method.
+#.
+Call ``Handler.execute`` method.
-* Define list of architectures to run.
+#.
+Define list of architectures to run.
 In case if there is more than one architecture specified run several subprocesses or process in current process otherwise.
 Class attribute ``ALLOW_MULTI_ARCHITECTURE_RUN`` controls whether application can be run in multiple processes or not - this feature is required for some handlers (e.g. ``Web``) which should be able to spawn child process in daemon mode (it is impossible to do from daemonic processes).
-* In each child process call lock functions.
+#.
+In each child process call lock functions.
-* After success checks pass control to ``Handler.run`` method defined by specific handler class.
+#.
+After success checks pass control to ``Handler.run`` method defined by specific handler class.
-* Return result (success or failure) of each subprocess and exit from application.
+#.
+Return result (success or failure) of each subprocess and exit from application.
-* Some handlers may override their status and throw ``ExitCode`` exception.
+#.
+Some handlers may override their status and throw ``ExitCode`` exception.
 This exception is just silently suppressed and changes application exit code to ``1``.

 In the most cases handlers spawn god class ``ahriman.application.application.Application`` class and call required methods.